 • How will you MEASURE results?

-An integrated approach to promoting your next event
+An integrated approach to promoting your next event online

 It is important to understand that when it comes to effectively promoting your event online, there is no one source.
 No holy grail.
 A holistic and integrated approach is what I have found works best.